Skilled Legal Representation When You Suffer Lingual Nerve Damage

 Depending on the severity of injury to the lingual nerve, the damage could be quite extensive.
 Nerve damage from tooth extraction can result in the following complications:

-- Pain and burning (dysesthesia) of the tongue, gums and floor of the mouth
+• Pain and burning (dysesthesia) of the tongue, lower lip, chin, and/or jaw

 Some lingual nerve damage complications may be temporary while others are permanent.
-For victims of negligence whose injuries are long-lasting, it is common to experience loss of quality of life and other emotional effects due the chronic painful symptoms of a lingual nerve injury.
+For victims of negligence whose injuries are long-lasting, it is common to experience loss of quality of life and other emotional effects.

 Attorneys who achieve the results you deserve